eamena-project/eamena-arches-dev/dbs/database.eamena/README.md

 #### **Unformated dataset** route

-An "unformated dataset" is our original dataset 'as-it-is', as you published it under its DOI, in data paper journal, etc., respecting only the FAIR guidelines.
+An "unformated dataset" is our original dataset 'as-it-is', as you published it under its DOI (Zenodo, etc.), in *data paper* journal ([JOAD](https://openarchaeologydata.metajnl.com/), [IAJ](https://archaeologydataservice.ac.uk/about/the-internet-archaeology-journal/), etc.), etc., respecting only the FAIR guidelines.
 So, there is no need for you to reformat the columns, values, etc. You submit your dataset directly to the EAMENA team.

 #### **Formated dataset** route